javierhersan/5g-nr/README.md

 # 5G-NR

-5G NR Simulator
-Full work explanation in 'memoria.pdf' file (Spanish).
+Full explanation of the work in the file *'memoria.pdf'* (Spanish).